derselbst/ANMP/README.md

 ## Features

 ANMP aims to be a versatile but lightweight audio player, just as the other hundred thousands out there.
 It is written in C++11.
-As being only a frontend, ANMP itself doesnt know anything about audioformats and how to decode them.
+As being only a frontend, ANMP itself doesnt know anything about audio formats and how to decode them.
 That's why it uses 3rd party libraries to decode them.
 By using VgmStream, GameMusicEmu, LazyUSF and supporting looped songs natively, ANMP is esp. suited to play various audio formats from video games.
 Moreover it supports [Looped Midi Tracks](https://github.com/derselbst/ANMP/wiki/MIDI-Customizations).

 #### Main Features